hashicorp/packer/website/source/docs/other/environmental-variables.html.md

     the configuration file is basic JSON.
 See the [core configuration page](/docs/other/core-configuration.html).

--   `PACKER_LOG` - Setting this to any value will enable the logger.
+-   `PACKER_LOG` - Setting this to any value beside "" (empty string) and "0" will enable the logger.
 See the [debugging page](/docs/other/debugging.html).

 -   `PACKER_LOG_PATH` - The location of the log file.
 Note: `PACKER_LOG` must be